JasonTam/blankly/blankly/BACKTESTING_ENGINEERING.md

 # Backtesting Engine

-The blankly backtesting engine is designed for accurate & realistic evaluation of historical trades in the **spot, futures, stocks and forex** markets.
+The blankly backtesting engine is designed for accurate & realistic evaluation of historical trades in the **spot, stocks and forex** markets.
 While requiring minimal configuration out of the box to achieve highly accurate results.

 ## Design Considerations